 Timanfaya National Park is less than half an hour from Puerto Calero, so visitors should definitely make the short trip to see the volcanoes and breathtaking lunar landscape.
+This lunar landscape has been used in various programmes and films to represent alien worlds.
 A coach trip is included in the entry price, and visitors can also enjoy camel rides and free guided walks around the national park.

 The marina is the life and soul of Puerto Calero, and the site of most of the resort’s finest bars and restaurants.
 Seafood is popular here and there’s a range of international cuisine, while a truly unique dining experience awaits you at Timanfaya where the El Diablo restaurant serves up Canarian cuisine cooked by geothermal heat.